 After he explained this phenomenon to me, things started making a lot of sense.
-Now I realized how normal people were able to control their drinking.
+Now I realized how most people were able to control their drinking.

 Furthermore, I realized that I not only was missing this “factory installed” alarm system, but I had actually wired my brain to have a completely opposite internal noise.

 Brain Research on Addiction Shows Why People Can’t Stop Drinking

 Even if I had to wake up early for work in the morning, this would not stop me from getting drunk the day before.
 A normal person would have a drink or a couple of drinks, then the buzzers would go off and tell them they’ve had enough, and they would stop.